Students of Season: Fall 2025

 What does being a part of the TKS community mean to you?

 To be in this community is such a sweet gift.
 It feels like everyone is in conversation with a free and passionate version of themselves, and also with another version that is wise and patient.
-Those qualities are of course in service of good acting work but it also makes people very fun to be around, and safe-feeling, in my experience.
-Everyone works very hard, so its also easy to get inspired just by being around…
+Those qualities are, of course, in service of good acting work, but they also make people very fun to be around and safe-feeling, in my experience.
+Everyone works very hard, so it’s also easy to get inspired just by being around…